GSA-TTS/identity-handbook/_articles/platform-gitlab-prod-deploy.md

 ## Overview

-If you need to deploy Gitlab Production, there are two ways to do it (in order of preference):
+If you need to deploy GitLab Production, there are two ways to do it (in order of preference):

-* Gitlab Automatic Deployments
+* GitLab Automatic Deployments
 * Deploy by hand

-Unfortunately, creating a HA gitlab instance with the omnibus package install system that we are using is a HUGE pain to do, and for an org of our size, not recommended by Gitlab, so an upgrade will cause an outage of 8-15 minutes.
+Unfortunately, creating a HA gitlab instance with the omnibus package install system that we are using is a HUGE pain to do, and for an org of our size, not recommended by GitLab, so an upgrade will cause an outage of 8-15 minutes.
 Sigh.
 Someday we hope to move to the k8s version which will result in an outage of seconds instead of minutes.

-## Gitlab Automatic Deployments
+## GitLab Automatic Deployments

 Someday, we will make it so that when changes land on main, they will deploy to gitstaging, and if they pass all the tests, then the prod pipeline will trigger a pipeline in